 Can Burner Apps Be Traced?

-How to Find Out Who Owns a Twitter Account
+How to Identify a Twitter Account Owner?

 Read more: